 Yes, you are safe to use Plus500 for most of your CFD transactions.
 The platform does not only guarantee the safety of your information.
 It also uses advanced security features to keep you safe.

-Are me and my money protected with Plus500?
+Are I and my money protected with Plus500?

 Plus500 protects your cryptocurrency portfolio by using a wide range of Stop Loss features.
 It also offers Negative Balance Protection and protects the traders under the Financial Services Compensation Scheme (FSCS).

-Traders are also protected by the Investor Compensation Fund (CIF) that has a maximum coverage of $20,000.
+Traders are also protected by the Investor Compensation Fund (CIF) which has a maximum coverage of $20,000.

 Is Plus500 regulated?